jwoudenberg/blogpost-drag-and-drop/REVIEW_COPY.md

 Why is building drag & drop UIs so hard?
 They've have been around for a while, so you would be forgiven for thinking they're a solved problem.
 Certainly there's high quality libraries to help us build drag & drop UIs, and these days we even have an official HTML5 drag & drop API!
 What's going on here?

-Having built some drag & drop UIs I've come to the conclusion a big part of the problem is our choice of tools.
-Those tools are the draggables and dropzones most libraries provide for building drag & drop interactions.
+I've come to the conclusion a big part of the problem is our choice of tools: the draggables and dropzones most libraries provide for building drag & drop interactions.
 Not using draggables and dropzones to build UIs often simplifies their construction massively.

 That's a pretty sweeping statement for a broad term like 'drag & drop', so I'd better back it up!
 To do so I'll show you three examples of drag & drop UIs built without draggables or dropzones.
 These examples come from real projects, but I've stripped them down to their drag & drop essentials for this post.
 I'll include what I believe to be the most relevant code snippets in those post, and invite you to look at [the full source code] if you'd like to learn more!